-TransRe and Calpe take the risks associated with climate change seriously, and at TransRe we believe that this can be appropriately mitigated against, with the correct understanding of the longer-term risks associated to industries which impact climate change.
+TransRe and Calpe take the risks associated with climate change seriously, and TransRe's global catastrophe modelling team has considered the long term effects of climate change on our catastrophe models.
+We consider the financial risks associated with climate change can be appropriately mitigated against, with the correct understanding of the longer-term risks associated with our underwriting and investment portfolios and with the industries which impact climate change.
 We recognise the seriousness of the risks associated with climate change and the changing environment in which we operate.

-Employees within TransRe, from a diverse range of disciplines, are investigating and assessing the impact of climate change across a range of areas including underwriting and investment portfolios, as well as considering the impact on the day to day running of TransRe.
-As a wholly owned subsidiary, Calpe benefits from the group approach and is able to leverage the work undertaken by its parent.
+We have employees within TransRe, from a diverse range of disciplines, investigating and assessing the impact of climate change across a range of areas including our underwriting and investment portfolios, as well as considering the impact on the day to day running of the business.